codsen/codsen.com/src/os/ast-delete-object.md

 ["elem1", "elem5"];
 ```

-If the mode is default, non-strict, this library will match things (object or array values or strings) containing only empty space (space character, line break or tab) agressively:
+If the mode is default, non-strict, this library will match object or array values or strings hungrily if they contain only whitespace:

 ```js
 delObj(